 Redwine to round up the taste

-Sprinkle the meat in paprika, cayenne powder, salt and pepper.
+Sprinkle the meat with paprika, cayenne powder, salt and pepper.
 In a separate large pot heat the remaining 2 1/2 tablespoons olive oil over medium-high heat and saute the goulash meat until browned.
-Add the caramelized onions and garlic.
-Cook for about one minute.
-Add the green and red peppers, stir and saute, about 2 more minutes.
-Add a can of tomatoes, or tomato puree, then the beef broth, beef cube and 1/2 cup water, plus more if needed, and deglaze the Dutch oven, making sure to loosen anything stuck to the bottom of the pot.
+Add the caramelized onions and garlic and the green and red peppers.
+Stir and saute about 2 more minutes.
+Add a can of tomatoes, or tomato puree, then the beef broth, beef cube and 1 cup water, plus more if needed.
+Deglaze the Dutch oven, making sure to loosen anything stuck to the bottom of the pot.

-Turn down to low simmer and cook, stirring occasionally, until the meat is very tender, about 90 minutes.
+Turn down on low simmer and cook, stirring occasionally, until the meat is very tender, about 90 minutes.

-Thicken the gulash with the corn starch/flour mix at the end.
+Thicken the goulash with the corn starch/flour mix at the end.
 Add some red wine to round up the taste

 I have been living half of my life in Germany, then US, and traveling since then.
 My passion is cooking, painting and glass mosaic art.
 I try to re-create recipes I grew up with or tasted while traveling in Europe.